havisheyjotaniya/havisheyjotaniya/README.md

 # 👋 Hello & Namaste!
 I'm Havishey Jotaniya!

 ## 🚀 About Me
-I’m a graduate student pursuing my MS in **Computer Science at Stevens Institute of Technology** (GPA: 3.60, expected May 2026).
+I’m a graduate student pursuing my MS in **Computer Science at Stevens Institute of Technology** (Expected May 2026).
-I have 1 year of **Flutter/iOS development experience** and strong interests in **Machine Learning, Data Science, and AI applications**.

 I love solving real-world problems — from **analyzing airline passenger satisfaction** to **building fitness tracking apps** and **deep learning models for image classification**.